eightyfive/laravel-autoroute/README.md

 ## Options
 ### `ignore_index` option
-Whether or not to ignore then `index` keyword when generating `pathname`.
+Whether or not to ignore the `index` keyword when generating `pathname`.

 **Default**
 ```php